techlahoma/oklathon/README.md

 If you're interested in joining the Hackathon, please fill out the [Interest Form](https://docs.google.com/forms/d/e/1FAIpQLSf4D8tSHEjMSJL2pnNjWYyRLuXBYTbLC3i_V9rx2uM2Y4jmCg/viewform).

+If you know which project(s) you're interested in and are pretty sure you'll be able to attend the event, go ahead and [register](https://forms.gle/aW11ad1mjoEZE2jVA)!

 We're excited to see your contributions to open-source software.
 Get ready to dive in, have fun, and be a part of something amazing!

 ## Prerequisites